 Accounts at Other Banks

 An RTP sent to Scotiabank, for example, will not affect any accounts you hold at other banks (such as Royal Bank, TD Bank, CICB, etc).
 If the CRA is unaware that you have accounts at more than one bank, those accounts remain available for you to use.
 However, CRA often issues RTPs simultaneously to all the banks they have on file for you.

 If your bank account(s) is jointly in the name of another person, for instance in your name and your spouse’s name, the CRA may consider going after that account.
 However, if the other person named on the account has no balance owing to CRA, in most cases the CRA is not able to issue a demand to pay on that account.
 If you think you’re at any risk of a bank account seizure, a joint chequing account for the mortgage and the car insurance payment may be a good idea.
 If you both owe tax, and the CRA is collecting on both of you, the CRA can then go for the joint account.

 No, an RTP on your bank account doesn’t allow the CRA to freeze your spouse’s account, too.

 Tax is a personal matter.
 If you owe tax, your spouse is not automatically also on the hook for your tax debt.
 An RTP to your bank for your tax arrears will only affect accounts that are in your name.
-Your spouse’s accounts are not affected.
+Accounts only in your spouse’s name are not affected.
 (Note: There are ways for the CRA to try to come after your spouse for your taxes, but it’s not automatic.
-The CRA would have to prove that she received the benefit of an asset from you without paying for, or earning it.
-Then they would have to asses her under s.160 of the Income Tax Act.
-She would have the opportunity to object and prove why she did not receive the benefit of an asset transfer.)
+The CRA would have to prove that she/he received the benefit of an asset from you without paying for, or earning it.
+Then they would have to asses under s.160 of the Income Tax Act.
+Yours pouse would have the opportunity to object and prove why she/he did not receive the benefit of an asset transfer.)